 Decentralization: Resolve or Hide the Problem?Maryam Nastar, Mine Islar

 (2011) Sustaining Commons: Sustaining Our Future, the Thirteenth Biennial Conference of the International Association for the Study of the Commons.
 Digital Library of the Commons.

-She obtained her PhD degree in Sustainability Science from Lund University Center for Sustainability Studies (LUCSUS).
-She was part of a PhD School called LUCID programme (Lund University Centre of Excellence for Integration of Social and Natural Dimensions of Sustainability), funded by a Linnaeus Grant, which aims to conduct an interdisciplinary research on climate change, water scarcity, land use change, and biodiversity.
-Her expertise is on water rights, transboundary resource governance, energy justice as well as collective movements towards sustainability in both urban and rural settings.
+Mine Islar is an associate professor at Lund University Centre for Sustainability Studies (LUCSUS).
+She obtained her PhD degree in sustainability science.
+Her expertise is on transformative governance, social and environmental justice as well as collective action towards sustainability in both urban and rural settings.
 Apart from this, she also acts as a scientific expert in UN Intergovermental Panel on Biodiversity and Ecosystem services (IPBES) as a Lead Author (2017-2020) for policy tools and instruments for the Values Assessment and Global Assessment of Biodiversity where she leads a section on governance challenges of SDGs with a special focus on SDG7 goal on energy and its potential implications on biodiversity.